 When we’ve suffered an injustice at the hands of a company, we want everyone to know about it.
-That shared outrage somehow makes us feel better, even if the company that wronged us never does anything to make things right.
+Sharing our outrage online somehow makes us feel better, which is why so many consumers post online reviews about their experiences.

-But when we’re treated well by a company, we usually just keep it to ourselves as our due.
+But when we’re treated well by a company, we usually keep it to ourselves.
 And therein lies the reason why it is sometimes a chore to get clients to provide you with a positive review.

 And that will continue to be your fate if you are leaving everything to chance and do nothing to encourage your happy clients to spread the word.